AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

 1. If needed, click the arrow next to the fragment name to go back to the **[!UICONTROL Details]** screen and edit it.

-This fragment is now ready to be used when building any content within the [!DNL Journey Optimizer] Expression editor.
+This fragment is now ready to be used when building any content within the [!DNL Journey Optimizer] personalization editor.
 [Learn how](../personalization/use-expression-fragments.md)

 ## Save as fragment {#save-as-fragment}